-The purpose of this policy is to outline the options, tools, requirements, training, authorization, and reporting for sworn officers relating to Vehicle Containment Techniques (VCT) and tire-deflation devices.
-Vehicle Containment Techniques may be initiated and utilized to restrict the movements of a suspect vehicle, with the goal of preventing the suspect(s) from escaping in the vehicle and initiating a pursuit.
+This policy outlines the options, tools, requirements, training, authorization, and reporting for sworn officers regarding Vehicle Containment Techniques (VCT) and tire-deflation devices.
+VCTs may be initiated and utilized to restrict the movements of a suspect vehicle, with the goal of preventing the suspect(s) from escaping in the vehicle and initiating a pursuit.

 Vehicle Containment Techniques may be utilized depending on the situation and the articulable facts known or believed at the time.
 Some VCTs require additional authorization and training, which are highlighted below.
-The use of these tactics is meant to reduce the overall risk to the public, the individual being apprehended, as well as our officers.
+The use of these tactics is meant to reduce the overall risk to the public, the individual being apprehended, and our officers.
 Additionally, these tactics can aid in the preservation and recovery of evidence and contraband items.